You can be a student, mother of three that doesn’t have time to fiddle with a lot of different devices, or someone who is not cooking rice that often.

 I do realize that above, I have said that you should cook without a lid on, but in this case, we are aiming at cooking the chicken first.
 Once it is done, you can remove the cover, put the chicken away, and cook without it for another hour.

 By this time the meal should be cooked.

-Chicken breasts can be chopped, diced or server as a whole.
+Chicken breasts can be chopped, diced, or served as a whole.
 Everything is fine.
-The best thing is that even is you leave it out of the slow cooker for quite some time it still keeps its moisture.
+The best thing is that even if you leave it out of the slow cooker for quite some time it still keeps its moisture.
 So you won’t get the dry boring meat, but succulent moist one.